Ganna Smirnova: Career

 Establishment of the Nakshatra theatre in the year 2003, in the year 2004 The Indian dance drama Devadarpana was launched in the Musical theatre in Ukraine.

 On 13–15 April 2005, Ganna with the help of the embassy of India in Ukraine and the Indian community organized the first international festival of Indian classical dances named Nrityaanjali. the artists came from numerous countries and it was first of its kind in the whole of the CIS region.
 She invited more than 30 amateur groups comprising more than 200 in number to go through the lecture demonstration and workshop by these artists and scholars and witness the performances of the dancers from Russia, India, Ukraine, Sweden, the Netherlands, Singapore, France presenting the mastery of their efforts in this evening.
-The event was organized in Operetta theatre of Kyiv.
+The event was organized in the Kyiv National Academic Theatre of Operetta.

 In 17–19 May 2006, the second edition of the Nrityaanjali festival was organized and participants came from more than seven countries.
 The first lady of Ukraine Katherina Yuschenko as well as a galaxy of distinguished audience sat mesmerized for this great festival of India that was a marathon of three days.
 The festival that Nakshatra organized was coupled with the painting exhibition as well as the scientific seminar conducted in the T.G.
 Shsevchenko national university of Ukraine.
 The great legend of Indian music Pt.
 Chaurasia and Pt.
 Bhajan Sopori were kind enough to come and perform for this evening.
-The event was organized in the Operetta theatre of Kyiv.
+The event was organized in the Operetta Theatre of Kyiv.

 On 24 October 2006, the United Nations foundation day Nakshatra Theatre organized the musical dialogue of cultures presenting Ustad Aashish Khan and Ronu Majumdar in the Operetta Theatre.
-The event was organized by the Operetta theatre of Kyiyv.
+The event was organized by the Operetta Theatre of Kyiv.
 This activity has won laurels from the friends and onlookers alike.